ezlage/ezGTR/README.md

 git init
 ```

-## Roadmap and changelog
+## Roadmap and Changelog

-All changes made and planned in this project are and will be documented.
-The format is inspired by [Keep a Changelog](https://keepachangelog.com/) and [Semantic Versioning](https://semver.org/), but not limited to them.
+All changes made and planned in this repository are and will be documented, as it started from the [ezGTR](https://github.com/ezlage/ezGTR) template, inspired by [Keep a Changelog](https://keepachangelog.com/) and [Semantic Versioning](https://semver.org/), but not limited to them.
 Check it out in the [Roadmap and Changelog](./RMAP_CLOG.md) file.

-## Credits, sponsorship and licensing
+## Credits, Sponsorship and Licensing

-Developed by [Ezequiel Lage](https://github.com/ezlage), Sponsored by [Lageteck](https://lageteck.com) and Licensed under the [MIT License](./LICENSE.txt)
+Developed by [Ezequiel Lage](https://github.com/ezlage), Sponsored by [Lageteck](https://lageteck.com) and Licensed under the [MIT License](./LICENSE.txt).
-Any and all suggestions, criticisms and contributions are welcome!
+All suggestions, criticisms and contributions are welcome!

 ### Support this initiative!